6 Time-Saving Tips to Streamline Your Homeschool Schedule

 (I’ll add this caveat, though: you’ll still probably want to read the book yourself later anyway, because Sonlight books are just that good.
 And you can’t truly lead an engaging post-reading discussion unless you’ve also partaken of the book’s delights!)

-4. Listen to Audio Books, Even if They’re Out of Sequence with the Schedule
+4. Listen to Audio Books, Even If They’re Out of Sequence with the Schedule

 A few weeks ago, my daughter and I took a quick road trip.
 I knew we’d want to occupy the ten-hour drive with an audio book, but the next book on our Sonlight docket wasn’t available at the library.
 No matter—we just checked out a different Sonlight title, even though it wasn’t scheduled for several weeks yet.
 (If you’re open to shifting the designated schedule around from time to time, you can get a lot accomplished.)
 By the time we returned from our three-day weekend, we’d knocked an entire book off our Sonlight schedule.